Webilson/WebDevPlan/README.md

 # less geneneral stoff

 5. Um now figure out how to get a webdev job.
+UM DO ODIN'S COURSE FIRST TO SEE WHAT THAT LAST SECTION HAS.
    1. Specialize.
 Learn an in-demand webdev skill.
 Um just google “in demand webdev skills”
    2. Mock interview lmao.
    3. Freelance experience??